 The modern end of this style is all about featuring neutral and understated materials such as sleek, light-hued wood, plain white walls, chic grey accents, understated concrete textures, etc.

 The Bohemian side of the material palette also has a neutral base, but it is more texture-oriented.
 For example, sisal, jute, and hemp are the materials that take focus.
 A wooden floor with a herringbone pattern can make this style totally unique.
 Just choose warm, cozy, slightly distressed and earthy materials to reinforce the boho-chic palette.
 They’re then accented with bold and colorful accents to complete the look.

 The combined effect of the Modern Bohemian style can be achieved by merging the best of both material palettes.
 The smartest way you can do that is by creating visual harmony between the two.
 For example, sleek vinyl floors can be patterned out in the boho-chic herringbone style.
 Raw concrete accents can be paired with naturally cozy sisal or jute for the best harmonization.
+You can pick furniture that utilizes various materials and textures, such as the classic Wishbone Chair.
 The final look can be accentuated with bold highlights to complete the look.

 The color palette used in the Modern Bohemian style is more apparently contradicting than the material scheme.
 On the whole, you simply need to create a rhythm between the neutral and bold shades to get the best impact.